magnolia-cms/headless-documentation/docs/getting-started/hosted-faq.md

 This FAQ will give you the key principles you need to work effectively with your hosted magnolia-trials.com instance.

-## Multiple projects side-by-side.
+## Multiple projects side-by-side

-In the [second tutorial](/docs/getting-started/hello-hosted-headless) you learned how to create a new light module where you could package all configuration for a new project.
+In the [hosted headless tutorial](/docs/getting-started/hello-hosted-headless) you learned how to create a new light module where you could package all configuration for a new project.

 It is a good practice to put each project in its own module.
 However there are a few things to keep in mind when you take this approach.